Vbrawl/ObjectWrapper/README.md

 There are some examples in the `examples` directory

+## Important

+For creating shared libraries in a compact and portable manner visit the `shared_library` example

 # Linking to library

 To make projects that use this library you need to link against